Qualitative Reasoning Group

 Blair, C. (2012).
 Qualitative Exploration in Freeciv.
 Master's Project Report, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
 [Master's Project Report] [Interactive Entertainment]

 Chang, M. D. and Forbus, K.D.
 (2012).
 Using Quantitative Information to Improve Analogical Matching Between Sketches.
-In the Proceedings of the 24th Annual Conference on Innovative Applications of Artificial Intelligence (IAAI).
+Proceedings of the 24th Annual Conference on Innovative Applications of Artificial Intelligence (IAAI).
 Toronto, Canada.
 [Sketch Understanding] [Analogy and Similarity]

 Friedman, S. E. (2012).
 Computational Conceptual Change: An Explanation-Based Approach.
 Doctoral dissertation, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation] [Conceptual Learning]

 Hinrichs, T. and Forbus, K. (2012).
 Learning Qualitative Models by Demonstration.
-In Proceedings of the 26th AAAI Conference on Artificial Intelligence, 207-213, July.
+Proceedings of the 26th AAAI Conference on Artificial Intelligence, 207-213, July.
 [Companion Cognitive Systems]

 Hinrichs, T. and Forbus, K. (2012).
 Toward Higher-Order Qualitative Representations.
-In Proceedings of the Twenty-sixth International Workshop on Qualitative Reasoning.
+Proceedings of the Twenty-sixth International Workshop on Qualitative Reasoning.
 Los Angeles CA, July.
 [Qualitative Process Theory]

 Lovett, A. (2012).
 Spatial Routines for Sketches: A Framework for Modeling Spatial Problem-Solving.
 Doctoral dissertation, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation] [Analogy and Similarity]